-- Have a Ph.D. and a tenure-track or tenured position, or be a professor emeritus, at a U.S. institution of higher education.
+- have a Ph.D. and a tenure-track or tenured position, or be a professor emeritus, at a U.S. institution of higher education within the mathematics department;

-- Have a current record of active research and publication in high-quality journals.
+- have a current record of active research and publication in high-quality journals; and

 There are no citizenship requirements.
 Individuals at for-profit organizations may not apply.